 Join us for a morning of investigating and exploring the natural world through play.
-Children guide the way as they choose whether to dig in the dirt, manipulate loose parts, create a collaborative work of art, or settle in with a story underneath a canopy of colorful fabric.
-Learn and grow together as you play alongside a wondrous world of animals in the Regenstein Center for African Apes and the Regenstein Small Mammal-Reptile House.
+Children guide the way as they choose whether to dig in the dirt, manipulate loose parts, create a collaborative work of art or settle in with a story underneath a canopy of colorful fabric.
+Learn and grow together as you play alongside a wondrous world of animals.

 - Up to two adults can accompany each child during class.

-- Children 12 months or younger are welcome to attend an older sibling’s class at no additional charge, as long as you can keep them on your person or in a stroller for the duration of the session.
+- Children 12 months or younger are welcome to attend an older sibling’s class at no additional charge, as long as caregivers can keep them on their person or in a stroller for the duration of the session.

 - Children who have aged out of LEAP (ages 5 and older) cannot attend the class, but are welcome to spend time in the space once class is over.

-- Lincoln Park Zoo respectfully requiresfor the safety of the animals in our care–that all guests continue to wear face coverings at all times in animal buildings.
-LEAP will be stationed indoors and we encourage participants to wear face coverings if they are medically able to wear them.
+Lincoln Park Zoo respectfully requires—for the safety of the animals in our care—that all guests continue to wear face coverings at all times in animal buildings.
+LEAP will be stationed outside as much as possible, but we encourage participants to bring face masks if they are medically able to wear them.

 Lincoln Park Zoo members enjoy invitations to exclusive zoo events, free and reduced parking, and discounts on purchases and youth programs—like LEAP!

 Refunds, minus a 12.5 percent processing fee, may be issued for cancellations if requested in writing by December 30.
 Send email cancellation requests to firstname.lastname@example.org.
 Refunds are not available after December 30 for any reason, including illness.

 Lincoln Park Zoo offers partial and full scholarships, which cover the cost of one nine-class LEAP series plus free parking or public transit reimbursement.
 Please complete and submit an application to be considered for a scholarship.